Rikj000/Android-Auto-XLauncher-Unlocked/ReadMe.md

     </a>
 </p>

-Custom Android Auto launcher, unleash your AA, unlock more features!
+Custom Android Auto launcher, unleash your AA app, unlock more features!

 ## Installation